MoT: Modularization-of-Thought Prompting for Effective Code Generation: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel prompting technique MoT to improve the code generation performance of LLMs.
 Different from the existing prompting techniques, MoT incorporates the modularization principles into the reasoning process.
 It introduces a novel Multi-Level Reasoning (MLR) graph to enhance modular understanding and ensure alignment between reasoning and the generated code by hierarchically organizing reasoning steps with its modular structure.
-We conducted an extensive study with two advanced LLMs on six widely-used benchmarks.
+We have conducted an extensive study with two advanced LLMs on eight benchmarks.
+We further provide additional analyses on NL2Repo-Bench and SWE-bench Lite.
 The results confirm the superiority of MoT over state-of-the-art prompting techniques.
+In future work, we will extend MoT to multi-language and real-world software tasks, and explore adaptive decomposition strategies that better balance structure and over-modularization.